YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 The concurrency control mechanism allows only one process at a time to execute code within a "critical section."
 To gain access to the database requires a process to first gain ownership of the critical section.
 The errors described in this section occur when a problem occurs in ownership control of the critical section.

 *IF YOU HAVE DETERMINED WHICH PROCESS IS HOLDING THE CRITICAL SECTION* (from section H2 using system utilities), try terminating that process.
 If this corrects the problem, the damage was to the process, rather than the critical section.
-Refer to `section P1 <./integrity.html#p1-process-damage>`_.
+Refer to :ref:`p1-process-damage`.

 *IF YOU CANNOT IDENTIFY THE PROCESS*, or if terminating such a process causes other processes to exhibit the same problem(s), the critical section is damaged and must be reinitialized.
 Restrict database activity during the reinitialization.
-Refer to `section Q1 <./integrity.html#q1-restricting-database-access>`_ before continuing with this section.
+Refer to :ref:`q1-restricting-database-access` before continuing with this section.

 *TO REINITIALIZE THE DATABASE CRITICAL SECTION*: Reinitializing a critical section on an active database file carries some risk of causing database damage.
 You can minimize this risk by restricting database activity during the reinitialization.
-Refer to `section Q1 <./integrity.html#q1-restricting-database-access>`_ before continuing with this section.
+Refer to :ref:`q1-restricting-database-access` before continuing with this section.

 The DSE command CRITICAL INITIALIZE RESET re-establishes the database-critical section and induces errors for all processes currently accessing the database in question.
 You can avoid the induced errors in other processes by dropping the RESET qualifier.
 However, this technique may result in other processes attempting to use partially created critical section structures, possibly corrupting them or the database contents.

 After the CRITICAL INITIALIZE, use the DSE commands CRITICAL SEIZE and CRITICAL RELEASE to verify operation of the critical section.
-Actions such as those described in `section H3 <./integrity.html#h3-database-access-problems>`_ test more thoroughly for proper operation.
+Actions such as those described in :ref:`h3-database-access-problems` test more thoroughly for proper operation.

+.. _h6-unix-problems:

 +++++++++++++++++++++++++
 H6 - UNIX Problems
 +++++++++++++++++++++++++

 *IF YOU HAVE DETERMINED THAT MANY PROCESSES IN THE UNIX ENVIRONMENT ARE PERFORMING BADLY*, some processes may be using priorities to "hijack" the system.
 If this is the case, review why priorities are being adjusted and take appropriate action.
 Otherwise, you may have a UNIX-related problem.

+.. _h7-disk-hardware-problems:

 ++++++++++++++++++++++++++++
 H7 - Disk Hardware Problems